yar3333/haxe-codegen/README.md

 A macro tool to generate codes (haxe and none-haxe) from existing haxe source codes.

-Useful if you split your project into several separate-compiled parts and you want to have common api (extern classes).
+Useful if you want to split your project into several separate-compiled parts and you want to have common api (extern classes).

 ### Usage ###
 Compile your project with `-lib codegen` and one of the generation macro: